Angel-Guiberteau/Angel-Guiberteau/README.md

   <em> I'm a Higher Technician in Web Application Development, driven by the challenge of transforming real-life needs into effective and user-friendly digital solutions.</em>
 </p>

-🛠️ Currently focused on full stack development using Laravel, combining frontend frameworks, API design, and modern frontend interfaces to build practical and scalable web applications.
+🛠️ Currently working as **Frontend Lead & Full Stack Developer at THB Hotels**, building scalable internal tools, unified UI systems, and modern web interfaces using **Laravel + JavaScript**.

+🤖 Expanding my expertise through a **specialization in Artificial Intelligence & Big Data**, learning advanced machine learning techniques, Python, TensorFlow and cloud-based data processing.

+🧩 Also working as a **Full Stack Freelance Developer**, designing and developing custom solutions
+for businesses — including the new project **FC Klassic Cars**, a high-end automotive showcase and management platform.

 📖 During my dual training and internship at THB Hotels, I worked on real-world projects like educational platforms and internal management tools.
-I took on team leader responsibilities, organizing tasks, reviewing code, coordinating progress, and presenting results in meetings all while strengthening my collaboration, planning, and communication skills.
+I took on team leader responsibilities, organizing tasks, reviewing code, coordinating progress, and presenting results in meetings — strengthening my collaboration, planning, and communication skills.

 📫 Reach me at: <b>aguiberteaufranco@gmail.com</b></a>

+---

 <h2 align="left">🌐 Portfolio & Social Links</h2>

-###

 <p align="left">Check my personal portfolio to see more about me: <br>🔗<b><a href="https://angel-guiberteau.github.io/Portfolio-AngelGF/" target="_blank">here</a></b></p>